PyCSP3: Modeling Combinatorial Constrained Problems in Python: Academic Problems

 On the one hand, the \gb{cardinality} constraint is exactly what we need here.
-Here, the \p3 function \nn{Cardinality}() we use simply states that each value $i$ in $0..n-1$ must occur exactly $x[i]$ times; a required named parameter called \nn{occurrences} is given as value a Python dictionary for storing that information.
-On the other hand, we have put together the two additional constraints in a list, permitting to tag these two constraints with the token ``redundant-constraints''.
+Here, the \p3 function \nn{Cardinality}() we use simply states that each value $i$ in $0..n-1$ must occur exactly $x[i]$ times; a required named parameter called \nn{occurrences} is given as value a Python dictionary for storing that information\footnote{It is also possible to write simply \texttt{occurrences=x} that automatically builds a dictionary as follows: \\ \texttt{occurrences=\{i:\,x[i] for i in range(len(x))\}}}.
+On the other hand, we have put together the two additional constraints in a list, permitting to tag these two constraints with the token ``redundant''.

 Now, if we execute: